 It could be a yoga class, barre class, pottery class, or even a ballroom dancing class (great for couples!).
 Heck, it could even be a class in the traditional academic sense; Udemy offers fully giftable online courses for just about every interest.

 You could even be investing in their future by empowering them to follow their true passion.

 Or maybe they already have a class-based hobby they love.
 If that’s the case, get them a gift certificate to pay for the next few and join in.

 Life is truly about experiences, not stuff.
 The best part about this is you can do it together.

 Buying for kids can be tricky, especially when a quick walk down the toy aisle will leave you feeling a little suffocated by plastic.

-How do you subtly ask your loved ones to not get you stuff you don’t need or want?
+How do you subtly ask your loved ones not to get you stuff you don’t need or want?
 What are some of your favorite zero waste gift ideas?